sent0/automatic-app-landing-page/_pages/tutorial.md

 After the extension is enabled, when you find a video online you play that video and tap the Sentō button to import the video into the app and send it to the television.

-Try it with the tutorial video below:
+Try it with the video below: